Top

 At RWI Law, you work with a team dedicated to divorce and family law.
 We focus on your emotional, economic, and parenting needs throughout the process.
 Our goal is to help you achieve a fair outcome that considers your family's unique situation and future well-being.

 If you need a divorce attorney in Minneapolis, you benefit from lawyers who know local court processes and keep up with Hennepin County's legal trends.
 We follow all Minnesota court filing and documentation rules, which can help you avoid delays.
-You will receive guidance at every stage, from handling paperwork at the Hennepin County Family Justice Center to preparing for mediation, common in the Twin Cities.
+You will receive guidance at every stage, from handling paperwork at the Hennepin County Family Justice Center to preparing for mediation, which is common in the Twin Cities.
 We keep the legal steps clear and always work to keep your goals front and center.

 Understanding the Minnesota Divorce Process & Timeline

-Most divorces in Minnesota follow a clear series of steps.
-The process begins when one spouse files a Petition for Dissolution of Marriage in the local county, such as Hennepin County for Minneapolis residents.
-After filing, the other spouse must receive legal notice, which starts the timeline for a response.
 Both spouses exchange required information, including financial documents and details about any children.
 In Minneapolis, early case management conferences take place at the Family Justice Center, where the court may suggest mediation or schedule temporary hearings for urgent matters.
 Next comes discovery and negotiation, with the chance to resolve issues at settlement conferences or, if needed, by going to trial.
 Most divorces conclude in a few months, though those with contested issues may take longer.
 Steady guidance helps move the case forward and eases stress when dealing with the local court system.

 What Are the Residency Requirements for Divorce in Minneapolis?

-To file for divorce in Minneapolis, Minnesota law requires at least one spouse to have lived in the state for no less than 180 days.
+To file for divorce in Minneapolis, Minnesot, thea law requires at least one spouse to have lived in the state for no less than 180 days.
 This rule applies to Hennepin County and all other counties in the state.
 Satisfying this requirement lets you file in your local district court and ensures that Minnesota laws will apply to your case.
 Out-of-state residents or new arrivals must wait until they meet the residency rule.
 Proving residency can shape both the timing and the legal process for your divorce.
 The residency requirement helps Minneapolis courts serve local families and apply Minnesota law fairly in each case.

-If you are going through divorce, don't hesitate to reach out to our Minneapolis divorce attorney at RWI Law.
+If you are going through a divorce, don't hesitate to reach out to our Minneapolis divorce attorney at RWI Law.
 Contact us online or by phone at (320) 408-2614 today.

 Understanding Minnesota Divorce Law